sccn/amica/README.md

-TO COMPILE WITH INTEL FORTRAN ON WINDOWS
+\BTO COMPILE WITH INTEL FORTRAN ON WINDOWS

 1. Install Intel Fortran compiler for Windows.
 2. Install MPICH2 library (fmpich2.lib) for Windows.